 The first section within the PSAT has to do with Reading and Writing skills.
 The Reading section is very similar to that in the SAT.
 You will have to read and understand multiple passages in the lowest possible time, and then answer MCQs based on the main idea of the passages, on information contained in them, and on word meanings and phrase meanings in different contexts.
 The PSAT reading section is an invaluable way to gain exam experience before the SAT, especially for Indian students.
 Given that our Indian school exercises test writing and information regurgitation more than analytical reading, the PSAT simulation is invaluable as a precursor to success in the SAT.

-The Reading section of the PSAT will contain some data interpretation questions.
+The Evidence-Based Reading section of the PSAT will contain some data interpretation questions.
 These might involve diagram interpretation but will not need explicit mathematics usage.
 This, too, will help you get oriented correctly for the SAT.

 The Second Section

 The second section of the PSAT tests Math skills.
 The topics here are heavily based on your school mathematics syllabus from the past few years.
-However, there is an emphasis on the practical and real world usage of these.
+However, there is an emphasis on the practical and real-world usage of concepts.
 Whether the question is on arithmetic, algebra, or geometry, there is a focus on problem-solving.
 Most topics are the same as those in the SAT.
 There is a part of the Math test where calculators are not allowed, but these questions often have a hidden shortcut that simplifies the calculation down to a trivial level.

 Each question in the Math Section is in one of three areas (these also appear in the SAT): Heart of Algebra (primarily focusing on linear equations and linear systems), Problem Solving and Data Analysis (where you will draw conclusions from graphs, charts, and tables), and Passport to Advanced Math (which features more complicated equations than those in the Heart of Algebra Section).